acts-project/acts/docs/plugins/dd4hep.md

 To receive the {class}`Acts::TrackingGeometry` the the global function {func}`Acts::convertDD4hepDetector()` should be used, where the DD4hep world `DetElement` needs to be handed over.
-For a valid translation, that all prerequisites described above are met and that the right `VariantParameter` are added during the DD4hep construction.
+For a valid translation, that all prerequisites described above are met and that the right `VariantParameters` are added during the DD4hep construction.